wemgl/edu-errstrat-go-code/exercises/handling-errors/README.md

 the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

-## Part A: Throw a non-retryable Application Error to fail an Activity
+## Part A: Return a non-retryable Application Error to fail an Activity

-In this part of the exercise, you will throw a non-retryable Application Failure that will fail your Activities.
+In this part of the exercise, you will return a non-retryable Application Failure that will fail your Activities.

 Application Failures are used to communicate application-specific failures in